flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 >
 > ...(sarcastically) We should fix like, the cello.
 Should cellos
 > auto-tune?
 Or maybe they should have red and green lights?
 It's
 > green when it's in-tune and it's red when it's out of tune.
-Or maybe
-> they shouldn't make any sound at all until you get it right.
-Is that
-> how it works?
 >
-> No, that's not how it works!
-Look at these kids. (slide shows a
-> picture of kids playing cello).
-They're being subjected to
-> cellos.
-There's nothing helping them here.
-But otherwise -- they're
-> smaller, but those are real cellos.
-They're hard to play, they're
-> awkward, they sound terrible, they're going to be out of tune.
-It's
-> going to be tough, for a while, for these kids.
+> ...If they had any of those kinds of aids, they would never actually
+> learn how to play cello.
+They'd never learn to hear themselves, or
+> to tune themselves, or to listen.
+And playing a cello is about being
+> able to hear, more than anything else.
 >
-> But if they had any of those kinds of aids, they would never
-> actually learn how to play cello.
-They'd never learn to hear
-> themselves, or to tune themselves, or to listen.
-And playing a cello
-> is about being able to hear, more than anything else.
->
-> ...We should not sell humanity short by trying to solve the problem
-> of beginners in our stuff.
->
 > ...Just as we shouldn't target beginners in our designs, nor should
-> we try to eliminate all effort.
-It's an anti-pattern.
-It's not going
+> we try to eliminate all effort...
-> to yield a good instrument.
 It's OK for there to be effort.
->
-> ...Coltrane couldn't build a web site in a day.
-I don't know why
-> this has become so important to us.
-It's really like a stupid thing
-> to be important, especially to an entire industry

 I don't understand this argument.
 I don't understand what prompted it.
 It's bizarre and self-contradictory: adapting an instrument is bad,